Researching the researchers and designing for designers

 Now, it’s a truism that us researchers need to avoid the trap of thinking ‘I know a few things about these people.
 I’m sure I can come up with some insights by pretending I’m one of them.’
 But for me, there was some truth in it — I am actually the kind of person these tools are aimed at.
 So to help move from a ‘general’ to a ‘specific’ research focus, I took myself through the ‘new user’ experience: I browsed the website, signed up, created a few studies, looked through the results — noting my thoughts, feelings, questions, and insights the whole time.

 I ran my findings and thoughts past a few people in the team, and together we decided that one of my main projects would involve in-depth conversations with new users — people who had shown interest in using the tools as part of their own projects, and who had just signed up.
-And I decided to use my findings to create an experience map using this excellent guide by Adaptive Path to give the team a practical, visual, and adaptable artefact.
+And I decided to use my findings to create an experience map to give the team a practical, visual, and adaptable artefact.

 I gathered insights from interviews, analytics, and remote studies